kwea123/VTuber_Unity/README.md

 ## Software
 *  Python3.x (installation via [Anaconda](https://www.anaconda.com/distribution/) is recommended; **mandatory for Windows users**)
    * (Optional) It is recommended to use conda environments.
 Run `conda create -n vtuber python=3.6`.
-Activate it by `source activate vtuber`.
+Activate it by `conda activate vtuber`.
 *  Python libraries
    * Ubuntu:
       * Install the requirements by `pip install -r requirements_(cpu or gpu).txt`